 Causes And Triggers

-Genetics can contribute to the risk of psychosis.
-Individuals with a family history of psychotic disorders are more likely to develop similar conditions.
-Imbalances in brain chemistry, particularly involving neurotransmitters like dopamine, are also linked to psychosis.
-These chemical imbalances can affect how the brain processes information and responds to stimuli and contribute to symptoms like hallucinations and delusions.
+Genetics can play a role, as individuals with a family history of psychotic disorders may have a higher risk.
+Changes in brain chemistry—particularly involving neurotransmitters like dopamine—can also affect how the brain processes information and contribute to symptoms such as hallucinations and delusions.

 Click below to download a psychosis risk factor checklist from calmnola.org: